jakemcc/jakemccrary.com/source/_posts/2020-09-25-creating-a-custom-kindle-dictionary.markdown

 ### 5. Create a usage page

 This isn't a requirement but I include another page that explains how to use the dictionary.
-Again, this is just an html document with some content in it.
+Again, this is just a html document with some content in it.

 ### 5. Make a `.opf` file.

 This is one of the poorly documented but extremely important parts of making a Kindle dictionary.

-Make a opf file and name it whatever you want; in this example we'll go with `dict.opf`.
+Make an opf file and name it whatever you want; in this example we'll go with `dict.opf`.
 This is an xml file that explains how to combine the various files together to actually make a dictionary.

 Below is the one I've  used for the Diaspora dictionary.
+I've left in references, some commented out, to what you'd need to add a cover image.

 ```xml
 <?xml version="1.0"?>